AGLDWG/guidelines/PID-URI-Guidelines-v2.0.md

 `http://linked.data.gov.au/def/gnaf/code/StreetTypes/Avenue`

 ### 7.2 Registration Process
-The AGLDWG plays role of *Steward* and may also play the role of *Controlling Committee*.
+This process follows the general process as outlined in Figure 1.

+* *Submitter* must be eligible, as per Req 6
-* *Submitter* requests an allocation for a dataset URI by creating a complete catalogue record for a definitional resource in the AGLDWG LD Resource Catalogue with status `submitted`.
+  * *Submitter* initiates a requests a PID URI allocation for a dataset URI by creating a complete catalogue record in the AGLDWG LD Resource Catalogue
-  * if the RDF source of the resource a single file, the *Submitting Organization* should upload the source to the AGLDWG LD Resource Catalogue for hosting
+  * the resource type must be set to 'definitional'
+  * request approval status to `submitted`
-* *Controlling Committee* inspects request and approves unless there is an obvious issue.
-Catalogue record status set to `approved`.
+* *Controlling Committee* is automatically notified to review the requests by the catalogue
+* *Controlling Committee* reviews the request and approves it if it passes the metadata and Linked Data tests for a dataset described in [Appendix B](#app-b) and [Appendix A](#app-a), respectively
+  * if approved, request approval status to `approved`
+  * if not approved, resource status set to `not approved`
+  * *Submitter* automatically notified of status change
-* *Steward* performs a test to verify the dataset consists only of Linked Data
+* if approved, *Steward* implements a URI redirect to the hosted dataset and tests implementation
+  * if no collisions with existing patterns are found:
+    * if the resource is ready, approval status to `stable`
-* *Steward* implements URI redirect to the hosted dataset, catalogue record status set to `stable`.
+    * if the resource is not ready, else approval status set to `reserved`
+  * if collisions are found, approval status set to `invalid`
+  * *Submitter* notified
 * *Submitting Organization* is free to use allocated URIs

 ### 7.3 Required Metadata